-In honor of Valentine’s Day, I’m sharing ten things I’ve learned in my nearly three years of marriage.
-These are not all the things I’ve learned–I learn more every day.
+In honor of Valentine’s Day, I’m sharing ten things I’ve learned in my first three years of marriage.
+These are not all the things I’ve learned — I learn more every day.
 And some are more serious than others.
+Here goes…

 1) I need alone time.